knasim/Advanced-Lane-Finding/README.md

   1. Proper thresholding to identify the lanes.

 Improvements:
   1. Variance in road lighting can give problems.
-There is room to improve here.
+There is room to improve on this.

 Potential Problem ?
   1. Velocity of the car be a factor in the rendering of the video.
-It worth exploring how efficient the program will work as the rate of the vehicles velocity increases.
+It would be worth exploring how efficient the program will work as the rate of the vehicles velocity increases.